alibaba/opentelemetry-go-auto-instrumentation/docs/compatibility.md

 # OpenTelemetry Compatibility

-To address issues such as trace interruption caused by missing context, we have instrumented OpenTelemetry (OTel) itself with this `otelbuild`.
+To address issues such as trace interruption caused by missing context, we need to instrument OpenTelemetry (OTel) itself with this `otelbuild`.
 This means that if users explicitly add OTel dependencies, the version of those dependencies must match the `otelbuild`'s requirements, otherwise, the tool will not function properly.
 Currently, the mapping of the `otelbuild` to the supported OTel versions is as follows:

 | Tool Version | OTel Version |
 | ----------------- | ------------ |